sunnybeta/one4all/systemdesign/README.md

 ## CAP Theorem

-Conistency: Ensuring that all clients see the same data at the same time
+**Conistency**: Ensuring that all clients see the same data at the same time

-Availability: Ability of a system to respond to requests Partitiona Tolerance: Ability of a system to operate if there is a network partition (for example, due to network failures)
+**Availability**: Ability of a system to respond to requests

+**Partition Tolerance**: Ability of a system to operate if there is a network partition (for example, due to network failures)

 If a partition happens, the system must choose betwween *consistency* and *availbility*.
 If the system prioritises consistency, it may become unavailble until the partition is resolved.
-If the system prioritises availbility, it may allow updates to the data resulting in data inconsistencies.
+If the system prioritises availability, it may allow updates to the data resulting in data inconsistencies.

-**THEOREM**
-Consistency, Availbility & Partition Tolerance cannot be supported at the same time by a distributed system.
+**Consistency, Availbility & Partition Tolerance cannot be supported at the same time by a distributed system.**

 In real world, there is a degree of availbility and consistency which has to be kept in mind before designing a distributed system.

+## CDN

+A *CDN (Content Delivery Network)* brings content closer to the user as performance is critical to user engagement and retention.

+To achieve this CDNs, deploy hundreds of servers all over the world.
+They are called PoP (Point of Presence) and the server inside them are called *Edge Server*.
+Each edge server acts as a reverse proxy with huge content cache.

+If a piece of content is in the cache, it can be quickly returned the user.

+All TLS connections terminate at the edge server which significanyl decreases the latency for the user.

 ## PACLEC Theorem
+Coming Soon.

 ## Caching
+Coming Soon.

 ## Latency
+Coming Soon.

 ## Resilience
+Coming Soon.

 ## Reverse Proxy & NGINX
+Coming Soon.

 ## Long Polling
+Coming Soon.

 ## Web Sockets
+Coming Soon.

 ## Server Side Events
+Coming Soon.

 ## Kafka
+Coming Soon.

 ## Read / Write Ratio

-## CDN

-A *CDN (Content Delivery Network)* brings content closer to the user as performance is critical to user engagement and retention.

-To achieve this CDNs, deploy hundreds of servers all over the world.
-They are called PoP (Point of Presence) and the server inside them are called *Edge Server*.
-Each edge server acts as a reverse proxy with huge content cache.

-If a piece of content is in the cache, it can be quickly returned the user.

-All TLS connections terminate at the edge server which significanyl decreases the latency for the user.
+Coming Soon.